 When you are running a small business, whether it is a restaurant or a recreation park, sometimes holidays will be the prime day for your business.
-This means you can’t just give time off to your employees on federal holidays as it may affect your revenues.
+This means you can’t just give time off to your employees on a list of federal holidays as it may affect your revenues.
 So the question is — which holidays should you give off to your employees?

 But to keep your employees satisfied and productive at work, it’s better to develop a paid-time-off policy for your payroll process that should be based on the needs of your business and employees and by following the list of Federal, state, and local holidays.

 List of Federal Holidays

 List of Federal Holidays - 2021

 The federal holidays falling on Saturdays will be observed on the preceding Friday for pay and leave purposes.
 Similarly, the federal holidays falling on Sundays will be observed on the following Mondays for pay and leave purposes.

 Bank holidays are the same as federal holidays because they follow the holiday calendar issued by the U.S. Federal Reserve.

 CheckMark, Inc. assumes no liability and makes no warranties on or for the information offered in this post, as it is intended for only informational purposes.
 Consult your advisor or legal counsel for more information on Federal Holidays and developing a paid-time-off policy.